For Participants

 Do I have to commit to optional contributions for a fixed time period?

 No, you may discontinue making optional after-tax employee contributions any time you wish.
-However, you must notify your association by submitting an updated Authorization for Optional Employee After-Tax Contributions form to the payroll department.
+However, you must notify your association by submitting an updated Authorization for Optional Employee After-Tax Contributions form to your payroll department or electing to discontinue payments within the self-service portal.

 Are all active participants eligible to make optional contributions?